zcrayman/tut-rest/2/README.md

 	@RequestMapping("/aggregators/orders")
 	class OrderQueriesController {

-Next we need to implement two handler methods that response to a request with a GET HTTP Method on the root URI of /aggregators/orders:

-	    @RequestMapping(method = RequestMethod.GET)
-    	@ResponseStatus(HttpStatus.OK)
-    	@ResponseBody
-    	public List<Order> getAllOrders() {
-        	List<Order> orders = new ArrayList<Order>();
-        	for (OrderDetails detail : orderService.requestAllOrders(new RequestAllOrdersEvent()).getOrdersDetails()) {
-            	orders.add(Order.fromOrderDetails(detail));
-        	}
-        	return orders;
-    	}

-Notice how a controller handler method implementation is kept very clean as all interactions with the underlying system occur via firing events into the core domain.
-You should always avoid having business logic in your controllers and delegate that responsibility to a collaborating component.

-This handler method is, by default, listening for requests that arrive targeting the root URI as specified at the controller class level, in this case that is /aggregator/orders.

-You're using @RequestMapping to specify that this handler method responds only to those HTTP requests that contain the GET HTTP Method.
-We're also using the @ResponseStatus annotation for the first time here to set the default, successful execution Http Status code for the HTTP response that is returned to the client.

-Finally we can implement the last query method for Orders on our service that will respond to a request for a specific Order.
+The `ViewOrdersIntegrationTest` is specifically looking to test requests that are sent to /aggregators/orders/{id} and so you need to implement a controller handler method that will service those requests as shown below:

 	@RequestMapping(method = RequestMethod.GET, value = "/{id}")
     	public ResponseEntity<Order> viewOrder(@PathVariable String id) {

         	OrderDetailsEvent details = orderService.requestOrderDetails(new RequestOrderDetailsEvent(UUID.fromString(id)));

         	if (!details.isEntityFound()) {
             	return new ResponseEntity<Order>(HttpStatus.NOT_FOUND);
         	}

         	Order order = Order.fromOrderDetails(details.getOrderDetails());

         	return new ResponseEntity<Order>(order, HttpStatus.OK);
     	}

-To be concluded…
+Notice how a controller handler method implementation is kept very clean as all interactions with the underlying system occur via firing events into the core domain.
+It is a reasonable design goal to avoid having business logic in your controllers and delegate that responsibility to a collaborating component.

+As you can see from the `@RequestMapping` annotation, the `viewOrder` handler method is mapped a URI that is constructed from a combination of the controller's default URI, /aggregator/orders, combined with the template parameter of `{id}` to make the complete mapping for this method /aggregator/orders/{id}.

+The `{id}` parameter is then mapped as a String into the `viewOrder` method.
+Finally, since this is a read-only query request, then `@RequestMapping` also specifies that this method should only be called for HTTP requests with a GET HTTP Method.

+This handler method is, by default, listening for requests that arrive targeting the root URI as specified at the controller class level, in this case that is /aggregator/orders.

-That's all the handler methods that we need for directly requesting information about the current state of your service's Orders.
+That's all the handler methods that we need for directly requesting information about the current state of your service's Orders as specified by the `ViewOrderIntegrationTest`.
 The next step is to support that state being manipulated by requests that instigate commands.

 ### Implementing the OrderCommandsController

-To encapsulate all the requests that change the state of your Orders, we're going to create a class called `OrderCommandsController` and map it to the root URL for Order resources /aggregators/orders as shown below.
+To implement a handler method for the `CancelOrderIntegrationTest` tests, you're going to create a class called `OrderCommandsController` and map it to the root URL for Order resources /aggregators/orders as shown below.

 	@Controller
 	@RequestMapping("/aggregators/orders")
 	public class OrderCommandsController {

-Next we need to field a request for all the Orders available in the system.
-To
+Next you need to implement a method that handles an HTTP Request that carried a DELETE HTTP Method, targeting a specific Order resource.
+The following code snippet shows that handler method:

+  	@RequestMapping(method = RequestMethod.DELETE, value = "/{id}")
+    	public ResponseEntity<Order> cancelOrder(@PathVariable String id) {

+        	OrderDeletedEvent orderDeleted = orderService.deleteOrder(new DeleteOrderEvent(UUID.fromString(id)));

+        	if (!orderDeleted.isEntityFound()) {
+            return new ResponseEntity<Order>(HttpStatus.NOT_FOUND);
+        	}

+        	Order order = Order.fromOrderDetails(orderDeleted.getDetails());

+        	if (orderDeleted.isDeletionCompleted()) {
+            return new ResponseEntity<Order>(order, HttpStatus.OK);
+        	}

+        	return new ResponseEntity<Order>(order, HttpStatus.FORBIDDEN);
+    	}

 ## Where did the response content get generated from?